 Advisory: English 48 and English 49 and Mathematics 34A, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5, W5 and M20.
-This course covers motorcycle power transmission systems and the theory of operation including
+This course covers motorcycle power transmission systems and the theory of operation including lubrication requirements, gear ratios, and the design and function of the primary drive, clutch, transmission, and final drive.
+The power transmission systems include engine crankshaft through clutch and transmission as well as the final drive system to the rear wheel.
+Students learn how to remove, disassemble, clean, inspect, measure, rebuild, reinstall, and check clutches, transmissions, and drive systems.
+(FT) Associate Degree Credit only and not Transferable.

-94 Motorcycle Exhaust, Frame, Suspension, Tires, Wheels, and Brakes 3.5 hours lecture, 1.5 hours lab, 4 units
+94 Motorcycle Exhaust, Frame, Suspension, Tires, Wheels, and Brakes